PrincetonUniversity/multi_gpu_training/README.md

 - The live workshop will be recorded
 - Zoom: [https://princeton.zoom.us/my/picscieworkshop](https://princeton.zoom.us/my/picscieworkshop)
-- Request an account on [Adroit](https://forms.rc.princeton.edu/registration/?q=adroit)
+- Request an account on [Adroit](https://forms.rc.princeton.edu/registration/?q=adroit) if needed
 - To use GPUs during the workshop: `#SBATCH --reservation=multigpu`

 ## Getting Help